 Under the laws of the Portuguese Republic, since 2 November 2002 the maturity of new residential mortgage loans is freely agreed among the parties.
 The maturity of mortgage loans originated in the Group cannot exceed 40 years.
-Shorter maturity loans are common, with the most recent ones having an average maturity of approximately 34 years.
-The vast majority of residential mortgage loans pay interest on a floating rate basis indexed to three-month EURIBOR, with a spread depending on the LTV ratio and customer risk grade.
+Shorter maturity loans are common, with the most recent ones having an average maturity of approximately 31 years.
+Most residential mortgage loans pay interest on a floating rate basis indexed to twelve-month EURIBOR, with a spread depending on the LTV ratio and customer risk grade.
 Most loans, once fully drawn up, must be repaid in instalments, with payments of interest and principal being made by direct debit, usually on a monthly basis, although different amortisation profiles or interest-only payment periods may be agreed with the borrowers.
-Since 2013, the mortgage loan amount cannot exceed 90% of the purchase price in the property contract.
+Since July 2018, the mortgage loan amount cannot exceed 90% for owner occupier homes; exceptions for bank's foreclosed properties and leasing housing deals, which can go up to 100%, and second homes, which cannot exceed 80%, in both cases of the purchase price in the property contract.